neurojai0504/docs.upsidedownlabs.tech/courses/neuroscience-basics-for-biopotential-signals/module-1/index.rst

 a. **Midbrain:** Involved in motor control and auditory/visual processing.
 b. **Pons:** It is a connection between midbrain and medulla.
 It controls sleep, respiration, and some motor functions.
-c. **Medulla:** At the bottom of the brainstem, the medulla is where the brain meets the spinal cord.
+c. **Medulla oblongata:** At the bottom of the brainstem, the medulla is where the brain meets the spinal cord.
 The medulla is crucial for survival, as it regulates vital bodily functions, including heart rate, breathing, blood circulation, and the balance of oxygen and carbon dioxide levels.
 It also controls reflexive actions such as sneezing, vomiting, coughing, and swallowing.

+.. todo:: oblongata spelling is wrong

 .. figure:: ../media/brainstem.*
     :align: center
     :alt: Brainstem

     Overview of the brainstem

+.. admonition:: Blood brain barrier (BBB)

+ - It is a highly selective, protective barrier that separates the circulating blood from the brain and fluid in the central nervous system (CNS).
+ - It protects the brain from toxins, pathogens, and fluctuations in blood composition (e.g., hormones, neurotransmitters, potassium).
+ - Clinical importance: Many drugs can’t treat brain diseases because they can’t cross the BBB therefore, special methods are used such as lipid-soluble drugs, nanoparticles, or direct brain injections.

 1.2.2 The Spinal Cord
 ======================